PROJECTS

 Peer Support

-The DHHR Mental Health Support Program either eliminates the co-pay for employees who seek services at a Comprehensive Behavioral Health Center, or if services are sought elsewhere, provides reimbursement for mental health co-pays for all DHHR employees.
+The DoHS Mental Health Support Program either eliminates the co-pay for employees who seek services at a Comprehensive Behavioral Health Center, or if services are sought elsewhere, provides reimbursement for mental health co-pays for all DoHS employees.
 Covered services include counseling and psychiatry by a licensed professional.

 Regional Mental Health Care Centers